AlphaNumericUser/cinemapedia/README.md

     <img src="https://i.imgur.com/BcM9TH6.png" width="900"/ hspace="6">
 </p>

+5. Build and run the project on your desired device or simulator.

-5. Everything is ready now, you can enjoy the app.
+6. Everything is ready now, you can enjoy the app.

 ## Contributing